yutaro21jp/sovereign-university-data/courses/btc101/en.md

 It was in this fertile environment that the mysterious Satoshi Nakamoto published the Bitcoin whitepaper in 2008.
 In this document, he combined several ideas from the cypherpunk movement, such as proof of work and cryptographic timestamps, to create a decentralized and censorship-resistant digital currency.

-Bitcoin was more than just a digital currency: it represented the achievement of the cypherpunk ideals.
+However, Bitcoin was more than just that: it represented the achievement of the cypherpunk ideals.
 Beyond its technology, it symbolized a revolution against traditional financial systems and offered an alternative based on transparency, decentralization, and individual sovereignty.

 ### Conclusion